yannbouteiller/gym-airsimdroneracinglab/README.md

 pip install -e .
 python download_and_mod_airsim.py
 ```
+Note0: The second command may need to be executed as administrator

 Note1: Execute these in this order because the second script will mod the airsimdroneracinglab installation previously performed by pip